 Field trips are academic activities that are held off school grounds.
-There are also other trips that are part of the School's co-curricular and extracurricular program.
+There are also other trips that are part of the school's co-curricular and extracurricular program.
 No minor student may participate in any school-sponsored trip without parental consent and a current emergency medical form on file in the office.
 Parents can be a great help on such trips, but only if their full attention is focused on the students in their group, supporting that academic purpose.
 For that reason, we can take only a limited number of parents/adults and cannot allow those parents/adults to bring other children.
-If the school does not have an updated EMA for the current school year completed in PowerSchool, the student will not be permitted to attend the field trip.
-Field trip chaperones must be 18 or older and also be an approved contact on the EMA.
-Students are required to ride the school bus to and from the field trip.
+If the school does not have an updated EMA for the current school year the student will not be permitted to attend the field trip.
 For more information see Board policy 2340 - Field and Other Board-Sponsored Trips.